dp97/Becoming-a-good-developer/README.md

 The reason that choose software engineer because the title is nice.

-If you want to survice in SE or software development environment, you must have passion because it is very stressful.
+If you want to survice in SE or software development environment, you must have passion about it, because it is very stressful and require a lot of work.

 Where do I start?
 Which programming languages?
 Suppose to learn algorithm rather than learn programming directly.
 Learning programming through "Hello, World" is not a good solution.